 Watch the video below to hear from Jocelyn on why the fund was set up, why people should apply and other ways to be involved.

-We're delighted to reveal the nine awardees of the 2023 Bell Burnell Graduate Scholarship Fund.
+We’re delighted to reveal the eight awardees of the 2024 Bell Burnell Graduate Scholarship Fund.
 They are:

 Read more and find out about our past awardees